ev3dev/ev3dev.github.io/news/_posts/2015-05-20-ev3-ev3dev-jessie-2015-05-20-release.md

 # Kernel release v3.16.7-ckt11-5-ev3dev-ev3

-There are a couple of breaking changes in this kernel release:
+There are a few breaking changes in this kernel release:

 * The `inverted` state of the motor `polarity` properties has been changed to `inversed` to match the mainline kernel PWM drivers.
 * The names of the LEDs have been changed.
 They now look like `ev3-left0:red:ev3dev`.
+* The names of UART sensors have changed.
+Well known sensors now have a more useful names, namely `lego-ev3-color`, `lego-ev3-gyro`, `lego-ev3-us` and `lego-ev3-ir`.
+Unknown UART sensors will have the name `ev3-uart-<type-id>` where `<type-id>` is an unique identification number sent by the sensor.

 Another interesting change is that we have changed the kernel timer frequency (CONFIG_HZ) from 100Hz to 1000Hz.
 This may improve some low-latency applications.